Measurements of longitudinal and transverse momentum distributions for neutral pions in the forward-rapidity region with the LHCf detector: Comparisons of the LHCf measurements among different colliding hadrons and energies

 where $E d^{3}\sigma^\text{pPb} / dp^3$ and $E d^{3}\sigma^\text{pp} / dp^3$ are the inclusive cross sections of $\pizero$ production in $\pPb$ collisions at $\snn=\tev{5.02}$ and in $\pp$ collisions at $\sqs=\tev{5.02}$, respectively.
 These cross sections are obtained from Eq.~(\ref{eq:cross_pPb}) and Eq.~(\ref{eq:cross_pp}), with the subtraction of the expected UPC contribution applied to the cross section for $\pPb$ collisions.
 The uncertainty in the inelastic cross section $\sigma^\text{pPb}_\text{inel}$ is estimated to be $\pm\SI{5}{\percent}$~\cite{LHCfpPbpi0}.
 The average number of binary nucleon--nucleon collisions in a $\pPb$ collision, $\langle N_\textrm{coll} \rangle = 6.9$, is obtained from MC simulations using the Glauber model~\cite{dEnterria}.
 The uncertainty of $\sigma^\textrm{pp}_\textrm{inel}/\langle N_\textrm{coll} \rangle$ is estimated by varying the parameters in the calculation with the Glauber model and is of the order of $\pm\SI{3.5}{\percent}$~\cite{LHCfpPbpi0}.
 Finally the quadratic sum of the uncertainties in $\sigma^\text{pPb}_\text{inel}$ and $\sigma^\textrm{pp}_\textrm{inel}/\langle N_\textrm{coll} \rangle$ is added to $\nmf$.

-Since there is no LHCf measurement in $\pp$ collisions at exactly $\sqs=\tev{5.02}$, $E d^{3}\sigma^\text{pp} / dp^3$ must be derived by scaling the $\pt$ spectra taken in $\pp$ collisions to other collision energies.
+Since there is no LHCf data for $\pp$ collisions at exactly $\sqs=\tev{5.02}$, $E d^{3}\sigma^\text{pp} / dp^3$ is derived by scaling the $\pt$ distributions taken in $\pp$ collisions to other collision energies.
 The derivation follows three steps.
 First, the $\avept$ at $\sqs=\tev{5.02}$ is estimated by interpolating the measured $\avept$ values at \tev{7}.
-The uncertainty of the interpolated $\avept$ values is estimated as $\pm\SI{10}{\percent}$ according to the differences between the measured $\avept$ values at $\sqs=2.76$ and \tev{7} at $-1.7<\deltay<-0.8$ (see Fig.~\ref{fig:pt_scale}).
-Second, the absolute normalisation of the $\pt$ spectrum value in each rapidity range at $\sqs=\tev{5.02}$, i.e., $(1/\sigma_\text{inel})(d\sigma/dy)$, is determined by interpolating the rapidity distribution at \tev{7} (see Fig.~\ref{fig:dndy}).
-The uncertainty of the absolute normalisation is estimated as $\pm\SI{15}{\percent}$ according to the discussion in Sec.~\ref{sec:limitfrag} and is taken into account in the interpolated normalisation.
-Finally, the $\pt$ spectra at $\sqs=\tev{5.02}$ are produced by assuming that the $\pt$ spectrum follows either a Gaussian distribution or a thermodynamic distribution and by using the $\avept$ values obtained in the first step and the normalisation obtained in the second step.
-The difference of the $\pt$ spectrum produced using a Gaussian distribution or a thermodynamic one gives the systematic uncertainty.
-Note that the rapidity shift $-0.465$ explained in Sec.~\ref{sec:pPb5.02TeV} is also taken into account for the $\pt$ spectrum in $\pp$ collisions at $\sqs=\tev{5.02}$.
+The uncertainty of the interpolated $\avept$ values is estimated to be $\pm\SI{10}{\percent}$ according to the differences between the measured $\avept$ values at $\sqs=2.76$ and \tev{7} for $-1.7<\deltay<-0.8$ (see Fig.~\ref{fig:pt_scale}).
+Second, the absolute normalization of the $\pt$ distribution value in each rapidity range for $\sqs=\tev{5.02}$, i.e., $(1/\sigma_\text{inel})(d\sigma/dy)$, is determined by interpolating the rapidity distribution at \tev{7} (see Fig.~\ref{fig:dndy}).
+The uncertainty of the absolute normalization is estimated to be $\pm\SI{15}{\percent}$ according to the discussion in Sec.~\ref{sec:limitfrag} and is taken into account in the interpolated normalization.
+Finally, the $\pt$ distributions at $\sqs=\tev{5.02}$ are produced by assuming that the $\pt$ distribution follows either a Gaussian distribution or a Hagedorn function and by using the $\avept$ values obtained in the first step and the normalization obtained in the second step.
+The difference of the $\pt$ distribution produced using a Gaussian distribution or a Hagedorn function gives the systematic uncertainty.
+Note that the rapidity shift $-0.465$ explained in Sec.~\ref{sec:pPb5.02TeV} is also taken into account for the $\pt$ distribution in $\pp$ collisions at $\sqs=\tev{5.02}$.